 M1 Finance is a flexible automated investing platform and great for individuals who like pre-built and customized Exchange Trade Funds (ETF)-based portfolios, though they can do much much more.
 Plus,

-• There are no asset under management (AUM) fees
+- There is no asset under management (AUM) fee

 Hear about the differences and benefits of Roth and Traditional IRA’s on Queer Money®:

 Give until it feels good!
 There are many charitable organizations that accept tax-deductible donations.
 A few ideas:

 Here’s more info to help you with your overall financial plan:

 - How to Retire?
 21 Tips for Financial Planning for Retirement